 Main areas of practice

 Penny’s experience ranges from structuring and implementing complex major procurement projects to commercial contracts, warranties, guarantee and performance arrangements.
-Penny has a specialty in helping clients to achieve effective corporate and contractual ‘partnering’, finding the right solution to achieve the commercial objective.
+Penny has a specialty in helping clients to achieve effective corporate and contractual ‘partnering’, finding the right solution to achieve their commercial objective.
 Penny works with her team to implement the solution, dealing with all commercial issues including finance, security, IP and IT, construction, procurement, employment, pensions and property.
 Penny has an overview of the entire transaction at any one time and coordinates the team to input efficiently, at the right times and within the available budget.

 Leisure and Culture